 You are a registered Shareholder if your Shares are registered in your name and you have a Share certificate, or a form called a "direct registration advice" evidencing ownership.
 You are a beneficial Shareholder if your broker, investment dealer, bank, trust company, nominee or intermediary (an "intermediary") holds your Shares for you.
-Registered Shareholders would have received by mail an envelope containing this Information Circular directly from the transfer agent, whereas beneficial Shareholders would have received the mailing from their intermediary.
+Registered Shareholders will have received an envelope containing this Information Circular by mail directly from the transfer agent, whereas beneficial Shareholders will have received it from their intermediary.
 If you are unsure whether you are a registered or beneficial Shareholder, contact the transfer agent by phone at 1-800-564-6253 or by email at service@computershare.com.

-Registered and beneficial Shareholders both have the right to vote, but each has a different voting process, as explained below.
+Registered and beneficial Shareholders both have the right to vote, but each has a different voting process. as explained below.
 Pason will be sending proxy-related materials directly to non-objecting beneficial Shareholders.